 The site is designated Central Area in Schedule A - General Land Use Designations and is located within the Urban Growth Centre in Schedule 1A - Urban Growth Centre.
-The vision for lands within these designations is to continue reinforcing the role as a focal area for investment, institutional and region-wide public services, as well as commercial, recreation, cultural and entertainment uses.
-The lands designated Central

-Area are a major preferred location for investment and intensification permitting a full range of office, retail, commercial and service activities as well as a variety of residential and institutional uses.
+The vision for lands within this designation and within the Urban Growth Centre is to continue reinforcing the role as a focal area for investment, institutional and region-wide public services, as well as commercial, recreation, cultural and entertainment uses.
+The lands designated Central Area are a major preferred location for investment and intensification permitting a full range of office, retail, commercial and service activities as well as a variety of residential and institutional uses.

-The City's Sustainable Planning Framework directs a significant amount of new growth to the City's existing built up area, with a focus on higher intensity in the Central Area.
+The City's Sustainable Planning Framework directs a significant amount of new growth to the City's existing built up area, with a focus on higher intensity in the Central area.
 The intent of this intensification is to provide complete communities that are compact, transit oriented and pedestrian-friendly with a mix of uses and a variety of housing choices, employment and supporting services and facilities.